teedaa/employee-tracker/README.md

 # Employee Tracker

 ## Description
 A CLI application that allows you to create an employee tracker system.
 You can view and edit employee roles, names, departments, and managers.
+Upon running application, run a npm i to install required dependencies for the application.

 ## Usage
 ![Screenshot](./screenshot.png)